10up/actions-wordpress/CONTRIBUTING.md

 ## Workflow

-This repository currently only actively uses the `master` branch as it is meant to serve as a documentation source.
+This repository currently only actively uses the `stable` branch as it is meant to serve as a documentation source.
 The Action subdirectories in this repository are kept for historical reasons.